jtvcodes/azure-functions-nvidia-cuda-docker-image/README.md

-# azure-functions-nvidia-cuda-docker-image
+# NVIDIA CUDA image with Azure functions installed

-NVIDIA CUDA image with Azure functions installed
+The dockerfile provides the setup for a Ubuntu image based on NVIDIA CUDA image and Azure Functions installed with Python support.